Course Resources is an online reading list system, which lecturers use to make readings/ resources available to share with their students.

 You can find more information about using Course Resources in the Academics tab of this guide.

-At the end of 2014 Universities New Zealand renewed their copyright licence with CLL (Copyright Licensing Ltd).
-In addition to previous requirements, CLL required universities to implement software to facilitate e-reporting on the use of copyright material pursuant to the Licence.
+At the end of 2014, Universities New Zealand renewed their copyright licence with CLNZ (Copyright Licensing New Zealand).
+In addition to previous requirements, CLNZ required universities to implement software to facilitate e-reporting on the use of copyrighted material pursuant to the Licence.